-After high school, you probably went on to receive more specialized training at college or on the job.
-Perhaps throughout the course of your life you have taken night classes or Internet courses, improving your knowledge and expertise on anything from 19th century American poetry to industrial electrical construction.
+After high school, you probably went on to receive more specialized training at a college or on the job.
+Perhaps throughout the course of your life, you have taken night classes or Internet courses, improving your knowledge and expertise on anything from 19th-century American poetry to industrial electrical construction.
 But most of us never receive preparation for the one role we most assuredly will take on at some point in our lives: caregiving.
-Sure, many people navigate their way through parenthood, marriage and eldercare, picking up resources and advice along the way, but the right education could make caregiving much easier—especially for those caring for an older loved one with a chronic disease like Alzheimer's.
+Sure, many people navigate their way through parenthood, marriage, and eldercare, picking up resources and advice along the way, but the right education could make caregiving much easier—especially for those caring for an older loved one with a chronic disease like Alzheimer’s.

 Community College Caregiver Training Initiative

 Statistics show a growing need for home-based caregivers.
 Approximately 20 percent of American adults who need caregiving assistance aren’t able to find help, whether paid or voluntary, says the International Longevity Center-USA (ILC-USA).
 This trend will likely continue as Baby Boomers age—leading to a more significant number of older adults and a reduced number of health care professionals.
 ILC-USA predicts that the need for in-home caregivers will double by 2050.
 However, the available pool of family caregivers is shrinking, and at the same time, the caregiving profession is experiencing a severe and worsening shortage of paid caregivers, says ILC-USA.